 I am a (comparative / ethno / cognitive) musicologist.
 I have been a leader in reviving the comparative study of the world’s music, through which I hope to better understand not only music itself, but also its broader relationship to cultural and biological diversity.

-I submitted my Ph.D. dissertation in Musicology at the Tokyo University of the Arts on August 2, 2016 (expected graduation: March 2017).
+I defended my Ph.D. dissertation in Musicology at the Tokyo University of the Arts on September 23, 2016 (expected graduation: March 27, 2017).
 I received an M.Sc. in Psychology from McMaster University (Canada) and a B.A. in Music Composition from Amherst College (USA).

 I have published on a variety of topics including musical universals, music and genetic anthropology, and automated methods for reconstructing folk song evolution.
 My research has been published in diverse academic journals including Proceedings of the National Academy of Sciences and Ethnomusicology, and has been covered by media including Quartz, NPR, and NBC News.